 In the engine section of 2022, Honda Odyssey making under-the-hood changes is meaningless as Honda’s 280 horsepower V6 engine and 10-speed automatic transmission return as a single powertrain.
 Just like the previous model, it can achieve an EPA estimate of 19 mpg in city driving, 28 mpg on the highway, and a combined 22 mpg.

-The new Powering 2022 Honda Odyssey Hybrid will be a carryover engine, including the 129kW / 225Nm 2.4-liter petrol engine and, in overseas markets, the 2.0-liter petrol-electric hybrid used with the Accord sedan.
+The new Powering 2022 Honda Odyssey Hybrid will be a carryover engine, including the 129kW / 225Nm 2.4-liter petrol engine and, in overseas markets, the 2.0-liter petrol-electric Honda Odyssey Hybrid 2022 used with the Accord sedan.

 The Honda Odyssey 2021 continues to be powered by a 3.5-liter V-6 that makes 280 horsepower, along with a standard 10-speed automatic transmission.
 However, unlike the Chrysler Pacifica and Toyota Sienna, which both now offer an all-wheel drive, the Odyssey remains front-wheel-only.